1953 British Mount Everest expedition: Background

 Everest became a subject of interest during the Golden age of alpinism, although its height made it questionable if it could ever be climbed.
 In 1885, Clinton Thomas Dent's Above the Snow Line suggested that an ascent might be possible.
 Practical considerations (and World War I) prevented significant approaches until the 1920s.
 George Mallory is quoted as having said he wanted to climb Everest "Because it's there", a phrase that has been called "the most famous three words in mountaineering".
-Mallory famously disappeared on Everest during the 1924 British Mount Everest expedition and his fate remained a mystery for 75 years.
+Mallory famously disappeared on Everest during the 1924 British Mount Everest expedition and the location of his body remained a mystery for 75 years.

-Most early attempts on Everest were made from the north (Tibetan) side, but the Chinese Revolution of 1949, and its subsequent annexation of Tibet led to the closure of that route.
+Most early attempts on Everest were made from the north (Tibetan) side, but the Chinese Communist Revolution, and the subsequent annexation of Tibet by the People's Republic of China led to the closure of that route.
 Climbers began to look at an approach from the Nepalese side.
 The 1952 Swiss Mount Everest Expedition, climbing from Nepal, reached an elevation of about 8595 m on the southeast ridge, setting a new climbing altitude record.